Live from Mount Olympus

-Live From Mount Olympus is a podcast produced by Public Radio Exchange and the Alexander S. Onassis Foundation.
+Live From Mount Olympus is a podcast distributed by Public Radio Exchange and produced by the Alexander S. Onassis Foundation and Brooklyn-based theater ensemble The TEAM.
 The show stars André De Shields as Hermes.
 The second season stars Joanne Hernandez as Persephone.
 Common Sense Media gave the show a five star rating for ages eight and up.
 The show was nominated for a Webby Award and won a Bullhorn Award in 2021.